openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 Exploring Your Dashboard, Settings, and Profile
 ###################################################

-This topic describes the edX dashboard, your accont settings, and your profile.
+This topic describes the edX dashboard, your account settings, and your profile.

 .. contents::